ChefAustin/ChefAustin.github.io/_posts/2018-03-26-building-deprecation-notifier.md

 #### That's it!

-Now you just need to deploy it, and determine your preferred means of invoking it; I prefer using a custom LaunchAgent, but there's no reason that you couldn't have it triggered by a run of Chef, as a postflight to a Munki run, or any whatever ace you've got up your sleeve.
+Now you just need to deploy it, and determine your preferred means of invoking it; I prefer using a custom LaunchAgent, but there's no reason that you couldn't have it triggered by a run of Chef, as a postflight to a Munki run, or whatever ace you've got up your sleeve.